-Questions I get a lot from patients are “How many consultations should I have before surgery?”, and “How many plastic surgeons should I see?”
+Questions I get a lot from patients are “How many consultations should I have before surgery?” and “How many plastic surgeons should I see?”
 Is one enough?
 Are five too many?
 As you might expect, there is no simple answer.
-It really depends upon the quality of the consultation, and whether or not you have what you need to feel comfortable with making a decision.
+It depends upon the quality of the consultation and whether or not you have what you need to feel comfortable with making a decision.

 First Things First

-Any consultation you have for plastic surgery should be with a board certified plastic surgeon.
+Any consultation you have for plastic surgery should be with a board-certified or board-eligible plastic surgeon.
 If you are not or have not, keep looking.

 4 Keys To Knowing It Fits

 - You’ve made a connection with a plastic surgeon and their office staff.

 - You’ve been educated about what your surgical options are.

 - You’ve agreed upon a treatment plan that makes sense to you.

 Probably the essential thing to get out of a consultation is a connection with the plastic surgeon and his/her office staff.
 You want to make sure that your concerns are heard, and your plastic surgeon is responding in a way you understand and feel comfortable with.
 If you are not feeling listened to and understood, or if the plastic surgeon starts talking about something that is not a concern to you, there is likely (at least) one more consultation in your future.

 In terms of making this connection, your rapport with the surgeon’s staff is crucial.
 In a well-run practice, the doctor and the team will be on the same page in terms of how they treat you and how responsive they are to your concerns.
 While the doctor will be the one operating, you will probably interact with the office staff as much, if not more.
 Staff-members are an extension of how the doctor will treat you.
 So make sure you are comfortable with them as well.